coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 ![Ranking Inspector]({{ site.baseurl }}/images/2018-08-01/RankingInspector.png)

 ### Coveo Search Box Query Syntax
 One of the Coveo JavaScript Search Framework feature, [Coveo Query Syntax](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=357), allows a user to experiment directly in the search box.
 Here is an example of the distance test conducted at the beginning of the project.
-This feature can be enabled by adding this data-attribute to the CoveoSearchbox component: `data-enable-query-syntax="true"`.
+This feature can be enabled by adding this data attribute to the CoveoSearchbox component: `data-enable-query-syntax="true"`.

 ![Ranking Inspector]({{ site.baseurl }}/images/2018-08-01/QuerySyntax.png)